takoyaro/node-coinfield-api/README.md

 ### Development

-At this point in time, only public calls are available but I am planning to implement:
+At this point in time, only public and private calls are available but I am planning to implement:
-- Private Calls => 2019/11/30
 - Websocket => 2020/01/01

 #### ☕ Keep a fellow Developer hydrated